Learning Transfer Model

 This focus on learning outcomes, rather than performance outcomes, has also influenced how learning has been designed and delivered for most of our industry's history.
 More recently, it has been widely researched (and largely accepted) that learning and development, as usually conducted, does not create performance change at an acceptable rate.
 In fact, most estimates suggest that only about 15–20% of the learning investments organisations make actually result in work performance changes.

 For example, the following graph (from research conducted by Saks and Belcort in 2006) shows the decline in the use of learning on the job over time.
-The research clearly shows that for the average training and development program, there is a steady decline in the use of new skills.
+The research clearly shows that for the average training and development programme, there is a steady decline in the use of new skills.
 It is estimated that only about 35% of the skills are still in use 12 months after the typical training event.

 Over the years, a number of people have offered theoretical models for how to enhance learning so it results in greater impact on performance.
 This work goes under many names: extended learning, learning transfer, transfer climate and relapse prevention, to name a few.
 In this article, we will use the term Learning Transfer, because in our opinion, Learning Transfer best represents the desired outcome—transfer of learning to actual job performance.